Art Cares

 Art Stops across County Durham

-Through engagement in the Art Café, 29 young people were able to showcase their talents and express themselves through their amazing artwork which was placed in bus stops across County Durham.
+Through the Art and Wellbeing Café, 29 care experienced young people were able to showcase their talents and express themselves through their amazing artwork which was displayed in bus stops across County Durham.

 "It was amazing to see something that I made out in public and gave me a chance to see my work out there dedicated to the LGBTQ+ community"